 2 – You should train your legs to produce a powerful downstroke using the hips as the primary power source, not the knee joint.
 This means that leg curls and leg extensions are bad exercise choices since they reinforce this “knee powered” pedal stroke.
 Exercises like single leg deadlifts and single leg squats are much more effective since they train the legs to drive from the hips, not the knees.

-3 – When riding don’t worry about “spinning circles” or “keeping equal pressure on the pedals” or whatever else someone has told you that essentially means you need to curl the hamstring through the return portion of the pedal stroke.
+3 – When riding don’t worry about “spinning circles” or “keeping equal pressure on the pedals”.
+Do not try to curl the hamstring through the return portion of the pedal stroke.
 While a good, efficient pedal stroke may feel like you are spinning circles the reality of what your muscles are doing to produce that feeling are much different.
 Your body has one way to optimally produce lower body locomotion and you simply want to apply it to the pedal stroke.

 The idea that you can not optimally use your hamstrings during a pedal stroke without clipless pedals is based on faulty logic and theoretical models.
 Now that we have a more accurate insight into what is actually happening we see that models like the first picture/ chart need to stop being used as a way to think about pedaling our bikes.
 The hamstrings are one of the more important muscles used during the pedal stroke but it is how they work in concert with the other muscles of the lower body on the downstroke – not by themselves on the upstroke – that form the reality of pedaling your bike.